FreeFO/perf_counter/README.md

     SystemCoreClockUpdate();

-    /*! \brief initialize perf_counter() and pass true if SysTick is *!        occupied by user applications or RTOS, otherwise pass *!        false.
+    /*! \brief initialize perf_counter() and pass true if SysTick is *!        occupied by user applications or RTOS; otherwise, pass *!        false.
      */
     init_cycle_counter(true);